Kwpolska/roman_numerals/README.md

 Run `make` either from the top directory or from a language directory.
 Requirements:

-* Python — py.test installed
+* Python — Python and py.test installed
 * C — a C compiler installed
 * Java — Java installed, `junit-4.12.jar` and `hamcrest-core-1.3.jar` in the Java folder
 * JavaScript — node and npm installed; npm dependencies (`jest`) installed
+* Ruby — Ruby installed

 Public API
 ----------